fnikolai/frisbee-www/content/en/_index.md

 ---

-The Kubernetes Native Platform for exploring, testing, and benchmarking distributed applications.
+Frisbee is a Kubernetes-Native Platform for exploring, testing, and benchmarking distributed applications.